camunda-community-hub/community/README.md

 * Reviewers contributing to a Stable Camunda Community Extension are expected to review open pull requests assigned to them in a timely manner
     * If a reviewer fails to respond, a PR may be reassigned to another reviewer after three attempts to contact the reviewer
     * If you are a Camunda Community Extension reviewer, and you are going to be away for an extended period, or no longer have time to dedicate to issue review, please notify the project Maintainer, and remove yourself from any existing documentation that lists you as an active reviewer
-    * Reviewers and Maintainers are expected to adhere to our guidelines surrounding [issue triage and labelling](https://github.com/Camunda-Community-Hub/community/blob/main/issue-triage.md) for Stable Community Extensions
+    * Reviewers and Maintainers are expected to adhere to our guidelines surrounding [issue triage and labelling](https://github.com/Camunda-Community-Hub/community/blob/main/issue-triage.md) for Stable Community Extensions.

-#### Identifying a project maintainer

-Each Camunda community extension will have listed a Maintainer whose responsibility it is to maintain the extension and drive its progression forward.

 ### What to include in your extension's README file